COMP9519: Multimedia Systems

 Learning Outcomes

 Multimedia systems covers the key principles, techniques and applications of multimedia technology.
-Students who complete this course will have experience with
+Students who complete this course will have knowledge of

 • Basic concepts of image/video coding technology and compression standards